wonderchang/dotfile/README.md

 # env-config

 Configuration for my working staging.
 I am used to working on Mac, and sometimes, if neccessary, employing Linux when deploying.
 Even if both are Unix-like system, they are still different each other.
 In order to reserve native Linux environment and be compatible in general Linux machine as possible as avoiding troubleshooting.
-I've separated the Linux configuration from Mac.
+I've separated the Linux configuration from Mac, including

 * Emulator: Built-in (Linux), iTerm2 (MacOSX)
 * Shell: bash (Linux), oh-my-zsh (MacOSX)

+but the same part:

 * Multiplexer: tmux
 * Editor: vim
 * VCS: git